Letheward/ErgoVim/README.md

 > If you use UK style or DVORAK keyboard, or something like HHKB,
 > ErgoVim may not work as intented.
 >
-> This README assume you use **STANDARD** US style keyboard.
+> This README assume you use **STANDARD US style** keyboard.

 ---

 ## Introduction

 ErgoVim is a ergonomic keymapping for Vim.

-Design for comfort, ease of reach, intuition and area relationships,
+Design for comfort, intuition and efficiency.
-rather than naming gimmicks.

-Also, ErgoVim is minimal (but not basic) and easy to reason about,
+Also, ErgoVim is minimal and easy to reason about,
 so you can customize/extend it to your needs with low friction.

-> Your hands are much faster than your brain.

 ---